Last Updated on

 - Next, you strategically placed your backlinks in your content and guest author bio.

-- As an added bonus, you linked to target influencers and people you want to work with.
+- As a bonus, you linked to influencers and people you want to work with.

 - Finally, you submitted your draft, assisted with edits, and locked in a publish date.

 5. Guest Blogging for SEO: Tracking your Results